About Pathways Community Groups

 Latine Community Group

 ¡Olas y holas!
-The Latine Pathways Community Group is underway fostering community within the marine world via monthly group meetings, reflections on the vast and shared identities and experiences from Latin America (LatAm), and representation of LatAm identities across the California Coast.
+The Latine Pathways Community Group continues to foster comunidad within the marine world via monthly group meetings, reflections on the groups the vast and shared identities and experiences, and representation of LatAm identities across the California Coast.
 The Latine group has created a marine-focused Loteria game, hosted two book clubs, and hosted two in-person gatherings.

 Frequently Asked Questions